 UPMC McKeesport is an Advanced Primary Stroke Center certified by The Joint Commission.
 As a certified Stroke Center, UPMC McKeesport has proved that it meets the standards for prompt stroke patient care.
 Our program offers stroke patients the following benefits:

-Physicians at UPMC McKeesport have 24-hour-a-day access to specialists at the UPMC Stroke Institute in Pittsburgh in order to bring a higher level of stroke treatment and care to our patients.
+Physicians at UPMC McKeesport have 24-hour-a-day access to specialists at the UPMC Stroke Institute in order to bring a higher level of stroke treatment and care to our patients.

 At UPMC McKeesport, specialists in emergency medicine, vascular neurology, physical medicine and rehabilitation, and other subspecialties work together to diagnose and determine the most appropriate stroke treatment.